-The Fund may be closed to new investments at any time in order to be managed according to its mandate.
+Funds may be closed to new investments at any time in order to be managed according to their mandates.
 Unit trusts are traded at ruling prices and can engage in borrowing and scrip lending.
-The Fund may borrow up to 10% of its market value to bridge insufficient liquidity.
+The funds may borrow up to 10% of their market value to bridge insufficient liquidity.